gracesopha/OSINT-Gang/README.md

 The basis for the twitter portion was made using this [tutorial](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a).

 A list of all the available access points for the Twitter scraper can be found [here](https://developer.twitter.com/en/docs/api-reference-index).

+Documentation and samples for sentiment analysis from [here](nltk.org/howto/sentiment.html)